earth-mover/icechunk/docs/docs/icechunk-python/virtual.md

 # Virtual Datasets

 While Icechunk works wonderfully with native chunks managed by zarr, there are many times where creating a dataset relies on existing archived data.
 To allow this, Icechunk supports "Virtual" chunks, where any number of chunks in a given dataset may reference external data in existing archival formats, such as netCDF, HDF, GRIB, or TIFF.
+Virtual chunks simply load the raw data from the source data's original location without copying. moving, or modifying the original data files.
+This allows for using Icechunk to manage large datasets from existing data without needing that data to be in `zarr` format.

 !!! warning